 Girls’ Conference at Beaverton Foursquare.

 Anyhoo…I’ll be vulnerable here.
 I wanted to speak at the conference.
 I’ve never spoken at anything before, and had no reason to believe I would be given a spot, but the first step in anything is to take the step, so that’s what I did.
-It’s kind of who I’ve learned to be, in order to go in the direction of success.
+It’s kind of who I’ve learned to be, in order to go in the direction of victory.
 So, I made that bold request.
 I didn’t get the opportunity to speak, but I did dedicate that Friday night and Saturday day and evening to the conference.

 It is so much fun to be where God is.
 Who wouldn’t want that?